 How Can You Protect Your Heart from Air Pollution?

-February is Heart month and a good time to think about protecting your heart from air pollution, especially for those with heart disease who are more vulnerable to air pollutants.
+People with diagnosed heart disease are more vulnerable to air pollutants.
 Studies have shown that short-term exposures to fine particulate matter (PM2.5) can trigger heart attack, ischemic stroke, abnormal heart rhythms, and worsen heart failure in individuals with cardiovascular disease or older adults with medical conditions that put them at risk.

 “For more than four decades, EPA researchers have provided a large body of scientific evidence on the health effects of air pollutants,” says Wayne Cascio, EPA director and cardiologist.
 “Building on this work, studies are being conducted to investigate and develop new intervention strategies that people can use to protect heart health, if they are at risk.”

 The research ranges from studying whether eating certain foods or taking supplements might protect against the onslaught of air pollution to testing innovative technologies that can be used to teach people about potential risks.
-For example, initial studies, including those by EPA researchers, suggest that dietary supplements or medications with antioxidant or anti-inflammatory properties, such as fish oil and olive oil, have the potential to provide at least partial protection against air-pollution induced health effects in individuals with pre-existing cardiovascular and respiratory diseases.
+For example, initial studies, including those by EPA researchers, suggest that dietary supplements or medications with antioxidant or anti-inflammatory properties, such as fish oil and olive oil, have the potential to provide at least partial protection against short-term exposures to air particle pollution induced health effects in individuals with pre-existing cardiovascular and respiratory diseases.

 “The potential to realize tangible public health benefits from these studies is significant, which is both rewarding and motivating” says EPA scientist James Samet, one of the lead scientists for these studies.